Business Plan 2024-2025

 • Ensure the Hall is available to users in a clean and safe state and that reported defects are remedied as quickly as possible.

-• Maintain a healthy cash flow, reviewing hiring charges at least annually, seek additional funding through grant applications and continue to maintain a strategic cash reserve to meet unanticipated issues.
+• We will maintain a healthy cash flow, reviewing hiring charges at least annually, seek additional funding through grant applications and continue to maintain a strategic cash reserve to meet unanticipated issues.

-• Continue to promote the work of the Trustees with the aim of attracting additional volunteers and build resilience within the team.
-We remain supportive of the concept of the ‘Young Trustee’ and would welcome expressions of interest in this scheme from persons aged 17-24.
+• We will continue to promote the work of the Trustees with the aim of attracting additional volunteers and build resilience within the team.
+We greatly appreciate the time and energy expended by those volunteers engaged in the ‘Ground Force’ and we will encourage more individuals to offer their support by volunteering for garden work or maintenance projects at the hall.
+In addition, we remain supportive of the concept of the ‘Young Trustee’ and would welcome expressions of interest in this scheme from persons aged 17-24.